 Total Increase of $16,245

 These numbers assume no increase in city or state sales tax through the end of the 2020 fiscal year.

-By no longer offering our product with prices including tax, and assuming a net income of $13,000, we have working capital of $45,300 with which to cover the minimum wage increase and continue to provide competitive wages for our staff.
-This would leave us with an annual net income of $15,500- our “cushion” for any unexpected equipment needs or emergency problems, or our available funds for growth or improvements to the business.
+By no longer offering our product with prices including tax, and assuming a net income of $13,000, we have working capital of $29,245 with which to cover the minimum wage increase and continue to provide competitive wages for our staff.
+This would negate any income or “cushion” for any unexpected equipment needs or emergency problems, or our available funds for growth or improvements to the business.

 2021: Year Four